 SPE101.
 An Introduction to political economy and economics

-This highly popular ten week course (which has now run 19 times) will help you understand, and evaluate, the diverse ideas that exist in political economy and economics.
+This highly popular ten week course (which is about to enter its 20th iteration) will help you understand, and evaluate, the diverse ideas that exist in political economy and economics.
 This course offers a pluralist introduction to economics in that it introduces nine (9) schools of thought, each of which offers a unique and distinctive illumination of economic and social reality.
 This is an introductory subject so no previous study of political economy or economics is required.

 SPE 102.
 Evolution of the World Economy